ReiRei1905/SOE-portfolio/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, please contact [your-email@example.com].
+For any questions or inquiries, please contact [rttorio@student.apc.edu.ph].